rocket-pool/RPIPs/RPIPs/RPIP-43.md

 validators deposited after this RPIP is implemented.

 - A Node Operator SHALL be able to deploy at most one megapool contract
-    - This MAY be combined with the deposit of their first validator
+    - This MAY! be combined with the deposit of their first validator
 - Megapool contracts MUST be upgradable using a proxy pattern; a megapool's proxy implementation contract SHALL be called the megapool's "delegate"
 - Legacy minipool deposits (ie, deposits of validators with withdrawal credentials that are not a megapool) SHALL be disabled
-- Solo migration into legacy minipools (ie, promotion of vacant minipools) SHALL be disabled; this MAY be achieved by disabling creation of vacant minipools
+- Solo migration into legacy minipools (ie, promotion of vacant minipools) SHALL be disabled; this MAY! be achieved by disabling creation of vacant minipools

 ### Validator Management